gajus/pie-chart/README.md

 FireFox cannot read the `clientWidth` of the SVG and the SVG itself does not expand to fill the container.
 Therefore, every Pie Chart SVG must be wrapped in a `div` container.
 The SVG element must have 100% width and height.

-## Roadmap

-* Merging of the tiny data entries.
-If there is more than 1 data entry representing less than 1%, these will be merged into a group "others".
-* No known bugs.

 ## License & Notes

 The BSD License - Copyright (c) 2012 [Gajus Kuizinas](http://anuary.com/gajus).